Wormhole X-Treme!: Plot

 Believing that Martin has once again had his memory erased, O'Neill searches his trailer and uncovers numerous vitamins, which he relays back to General Hammond (Don S. Davis) at Stargate Command, who dispatches the rest of SG-1 to assist.
 Soon Dr. Fraiser (Teryl Rothery) determines that the vitamins found contain the chemical used by Tanner, another member of Martin's race who was previously responsible for drugging him.
 Meanwhile, Carter and Dr. Daniel Jackson (Michael Shanks) establish that, also like last time, surveillance devices have been setup around Martin's house.
 After their attempt to apprehend one of Tanner's men fails, Carter and Daniel's lead takes them to a warehouse filled with government agents.

 O'Neill and Martin are captured by Tanner (Robert Lewis) and his men, who administer Martin with an antidote to restore his memories.
 As his memories return, he tells O'Neill that he drugged himself in order to forget everything that had happened to him.
 The pair are soon freed by Teal'c (Christopher Judge) and Martin realizes that he needs to help Tanner's group escape Earth by getting the remote device for their ship.
-Meanwhile NID Agent Barrett (Peter Flemming), who's men have apprehended Carter and Daniel, tells them that they plan on seizing the space ship, and soon receive a tip as to Martin's whereabouts.
-With Barrett gone, Carter and Daniel overpower the remaining NID agents and contact O'Neill warning him that the NID are on there way.
+Meanwhile NID Agent Barrett (Peter Flemming), whose men have apprehended Carter and Daniel, tells them that they plan on seizing the space ship, and soon receive a tip as to Martin's whereabouts.
+With Barrett gone, Carter and Daniel overpower the remaining NID agents and contact O'Neill warning him that the NID are on their way.
 O'Neill procures the device and Tanner persuades him to relinquish it to they can flee Earth and the NID.
 Content with his new life, Martin decides to stay on Earth and Tanner and his men teleport to the ship before the NID can get to them.